-This should be read in conjunction with your school/education establishments Safeguarding Policy and Part 1 of the Keeping Children Safe in Education 2016 as well as the guidance on 'What to do if you are worried that a child is being abused' 2015, until you receive your school's Introduction to Safeguarding Training for all Education based staff, which should be at least every 2 years.
-In addition to this you should also receive regular safeguarding briefings at a minimum annually to support you to work safely with pupils and students.
+This should be read in conjunction with your school/education establishment's Child Protection and Safeguarding Policy, and Part 1 and Annex A of Keeping Children Safe in Education, as well as the guidance on 'What to do if you are worried that a child is being abused', until you receive your school's Introduction to Safeguarding Training for all Education based staff.
+In addition to this you should also receive regular safeguarding briefings, at a minimum annually, to support you to work safely with pupils and students.